Everyone knows the National Broadband Network is supposed to be fast, but how fast is the nbn™ really?

 nbn compared with ADSL

-If you choose the Basic, or Standard Speed, you'll see your internet moving at a similar pace to a decent ADSL connection.
-In fact, ADSL2+ has a maximum download speed of 24Mbps, and most connections only ever must an average download of just 6Mbps.
+If you choose our Basic plan, you'll see your internet moving at a similar pace to a decent ADSL connection.
+In fact, ADSL2+ has a maximum download speed of 24Mbps, however most connections only ever must an average download of just 6Mbps.

-Our Premium Speed plan is in a completely different league – it’s like driving in a Ferrari at full speed.
+Our Standard Plus and Premium plans however are in a completely different league – it’s like driving in a Ferrari at full speed.
 And once you experience the magic of high-speed internet, you’ll wonder how you ever went without it in the first place.

 nbn compared with cable internet